 A. Electoral Process: 9 / 12

-Voters in PNG elect a unicameral, 109-member National Parliament to serve five-year terms.
+Voters elect a unicameral, 111-member National Parliament to serve five-year terms.
 A limited preferential voting system allows voters to choose up to three preferred candidates on their ballots.
-The governor-general, who represents Britain’s Queen Elizabeth as head of state, formally appoints the prime minister who leads the majority party or coalition in parliament.
+The governor-general, who represents the United Kingdom’s monarch as head of state, formally appoints the prime minister, who leads the majority party or coalition in the legislature.

 B. Political Pluralism and Participation: 10 / 16

-There are numerous political parties but political loyalties are driven more by tribal, linguistic, geographic, and personal ties than party affiliation.
+There are numerous political parties, but political loyalties are driven more by tribal, linguistic, geographic, and personal ties than by party affiliation.
 Many candidates run as independents and align with parties after they are elected.

 Civil Liberties: 36 / 60